-Mastercool pads refer to the products that Mastercool evaporative coolers use to evaporate water, cooling homes in hot, dry locations.
-Evaporative coolers use far less electricity than conventional air conditioners and can cool the air as much as 30 degrees in places like southwestern California's deserts, Arizona, New Mexico and parts of Colorado.
+Changing your Mastercool pad is an important part of evaporative cooler maintenance that keeps the system running.
+Evaporative coolers use far less electricity than conventional air conditioners and can cool the air as much as 30 degrees in low-humidity areas.
 Evaporative coolers or swamp coolers pull air through the wet pads, causing the water to evaporate and effectively cool the air.
-Mastercool pads are thick, absorbent pads that need cleaning or replacing periodically because the salts in the water collect on the pads, impeding water saturation and air flowing through the pads.
+Mastercool pads are thick, absorbent pads that need to be cleaned or replaced to keep water and airflow sufficient.

 Remove the frame or frames that hold the pads.
 You may need to manually loosen the frames if mineral water salts have formed a crust between the pad's frame and the evaporative cooler.
 The top of the frame has a gutter inside it to capture the water that flows from the spiders located inside the top of the cooler.

 Remove the retaining rods or clips and pull out the old pads.
 Mastercool pads fit tightly inside the frames and you may need to use a screwdriver to loosen the pads away from the frames.

 Pull the old pads out of the frame.
 If your pads hold a lot of mineral deposits, put down a tarp or old sheet to capture the salts that fall out of the pads while you remove them.
 Salts damage concrete and soil.
 When you're finished with the old pads, dump the accumulated salts into a garbage can.